raydelrosario/sre-checklist-es/README.md

 ##### Modules

-- [ ] Avoid duplication of Terraform code/configuration by using modules
+- [ ] Evita la duplicación de código o configuración en Terraform usando módulos
-- [ ] Try to make modules reusable as much as possible
+- [ ] Trata de crear módulos lo más reusables posibles
   - [ ] Don't include provider code in a reusable module.
 Different teams and organizations can use different provider versions and constraints (e.g. different default tags)
 - [ ] Avoid hardcoding values, especially in the case reusable modules.
 To make them reusable, values will have to come from input variables
 - [ ] Consider using only separate resources in a module and not inline blocks as they may limit you at some point or another when reusing the module